 The concept of buying a CD-ROM of the latest QuickBooks software is also one to throw out the window.
 Using the online version keeps you updated with the latest technology, and you never have to install anything.
 And if you have more than one person who needs access to your accounts, anyone can get into your system from any device with Internet with a password.

 I could go on, but you get the point.
 If there’s a tool available that can help you do more with your small business, invest the time and money to benefit from it.

 Looking for another fabulous small business tool?
-Check out CorpNet’s Business Information Zone.
+Check out CorpNet’s Compliance Portal.
 You’ll get automatic notifications when your business filing paperwork is due, so you’ll never miss a deadline.

 Jon Byrum is the president and co-founder of Hello Scheduling, a provider of employee scheduling and time clock software for small businesses.